Stability in quadratic torsion theories: Quadratic theory of gravity

 Let us use the Palatini formalism with the metricity condition implemented as a constraint via a Lagrange multiplier $\Lambda$ to obtain the field equations.
 The total Lagrangian density of the theory can by written as

-with ${\cal{L}}_g$ from equation (\ref{eq:LagrangianoT}), ${\cal{L}}_M$ the Lagrangian density for matter fields minimally coupled to gravity, and $\Lambda^{\ \ \ \rho}_{\nu\mu\cdot}$ a Lagrange multiplier.
-The use of the Lagrange multipliers in theories of gravity has been studied in references \cite{10,8,9}.
+with ${\cal{L}}_g$ from Eq.~(\ref{eq:LagrangianoT}), ${\cal{L}}_M$ the Lagrangian density for matter fields minimally coupled to gravity, and $\Lambda^{\ \ \ \rho}_{\nu\mu\cdot}$ a Lagrange multiplier.
+The use of the Lagrange multipliers in theories of gravity has been studied in Refs.~\cite{10,8,9}.
 For the sake of simplicity, we rewrite the Lagrangian density ${\cal{L}}_g$ as

-with the permutation tensors $f_{{}_{{}_T} \lambda\alpha}^{\ \ \eta\rho\beta\gamma}$ and $f_{{}_{{}_R} \lambda\alpha}^{\ \ \eta\rho\sigma\beta\gamma\delta}$ defined in \ref{variations}.
+with the permutation tensors $f_{{}_{{}_T} \lambda\alpha}^{\ \ \eta\rho\beta\gamma}$ and $f_{{}_{{}_R} \lambda\alpha}^{\ \ \eta\rho\sigma\beta\gamma\delta}$ defined in Appendix \ref{variations}.
 This decomposition factorizes ${\cal{L}}_g$ in parts depending purely on the metric and parts depending on the connection, those are the permutation tensors, and the curvature tensors and the torsion tensors, respectively; thus, the application of Euler-Lagrange equations is straightforward.
 The field equations for the Lagrangian density (\ref{LagrangianoTOTAL}) are

 Note that the metricity condition is obtained as a field equation from the variation of the action with respect to the Lagrange multiplier.
 The definitions used in the above equations are

 The tensor $\tilde{\mathcal{E}}_{\mu\nu}$ could be considered as the generalization of the Einstein tensor for the Lagrangian density $\mathcal{L}_g$, as it contains the dynamical information of the metric.
 Analogously, the tensor $\tilde{\mathcal{P}}_{\tau}^{\cdot\mu\nu}$ is the generalization of the Palatini tensor.
 The source tensors are the energy-momentum tensor